geoserver/geoserver/src/release/extensions/oracle/oracle-readme.txt

    a binary install this is [GEOSERVER_HOME]/server/geoserver/WEB-INF/lib/ In a war install this is [container]/webapps/geoserver/WEB-INF/lib/

-2. Copy the Oracle JDBC driver (ojdbc6.jar or ojdbc7.jar)
+2. Copy the Oracle JDBC driver (ojdbc8.jar) into [container]/webapps/geoserver/WEB-INF/lib/.
-   into [container]/webapps/geoserver/WEB-INF/lib/.
    The driver can be either found in your local Oracle installation, or downloaed online from http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html